cotes2020/jekyll-theme-chirpy/_posts/en/2023-02-10-bustracker.md

 date: 2023-02-10
 categories: [Embedded]
 media_subpath: /assets/img/posts/bustracker
-tags: [arduino, esp, network]     # TAG names should always be lowercase
+tags: [arduino, esp, network, C]     # TAG names should always be lowercase
 lang: en
 ---

-> The project was realized years before the redaction of this post, so the explanations might be less in-depth.
+> The project was realized years before the redaction of this post, so it may lack details and in-depth explanation.
 {: .prompt-info }

 The idea behind this project came from my regular use of public transport to get to work.
 Since I lived near my job, I only needed to take a 5-minute ride to go to work every day.
 However, the bus had this annoying habit of either being late or in advance but rarely on time.